-The FRQO/4FRQO instruction is used to read memory data on four output pins.
-A Quad Enable (QE) bit of status Register must be set to "1" before sending FRQO/4FRQO instruction.
+The FRQO/4FRQO instruction is used to read memory data on four output pins each at up to a 166 MHz clock.

+A Quad Enable (QE) bit of Status Register must be set to "1" before sending the Fast Read Quad Output instruction.